Australian Army Aviation Corps: History

-The Corps was formed on 1 July 1968 with a strength of 106 officer pilots and one NCO, however the history of Australian military and Army aviation far predates the establishment of the Corps.
+The Corps was formed on 1 July 1968 with a strength of 106 officer pilots and one Non-Commissioned Officer, however the history of Australian military and Army aviation far predates the establishment of the Corps.

 Years before establishment

 The earliest known Australian military aviation flights were made by a Royal Engineer Balloon Section at the Sydney Agricultural Ground on 7–8 January 1901.
 In late 1910, a plan for an Australian Aviation Corps was submitted to the Military Board.
 Final approval to establish the Australian Flying Corps was promulgated in Military Order No.570 on 22 October 1912, with orders placed for two B.E.2a, two Deperdussin and a Bristol Boxkite to equip the new air arm.

 Australian Flying Corps (1912–1920)

 Australian Army Aviation traces its origins back to the Australian Flying Corps (AFC).
 The Australian Flying Corps was a branch of the Australian Army (then Australian Imperial Force).
 It was established as a result of the British Empire's call for aviation to be developed in the Empire's armed forces.

 In 1914, the Central Flying School was established at Point Cook.
 Initially, the school consisted of two instructors and five aircraft.
 From this, Australia became the only British dominion to establish a flying corps for service during World War I. The four line squadrons served under the Royal Flying Corps.

 The Australian Flying Corps saw action in Mesopotamia, Sinai, Palestine and on the Western Front.
 By the end of the war, operations were regular on the Western Front, with pilots providing direct support to the ground battle.
 For example, on 21 September 1918 a combined air patrol consisting of No. 1 Squadron (AFC) and British bombers discovered the main Turkish advance and inflicted heavy losses.

 The Australian Flying Corps remained operational until 1919, when it was disbanded along with the First Australian Imperial Force.
 Although the Central Flying School continued to operate at Point Cook, military flying virtually ceased until 1920, when the Australian Air Corps (AAC) was formed.
 The Royal Australian Air Force (RAAF) was formed on 31 March 1921.